Treats cancer of the blood, bone, lung, breast, head, or neck. Also treats rheumatoid arthritis and psoriasis.

 - Change in how much or how often you urinate

-- Cough, fever, chest pain, trouble breathing, blue lips or fingers
+- Chest pain, shortness of breath, trouble breathing, or blue lips or fingers

-- Nausea, vomiting, diarrhea, loss of appetite, stomach pain
+- Nausea, vomiting, diarrhea, loss of appetite, or stomach pain

 - Sores or white patches on your lips, mouth, or throat